2i2c-org/infrastructure/docs/howto/bill.md

    This will output a new CSV file to your local filesystem called `AWS_{START_MONTH}_{END_MONTH}.csv`.
 1. Upload this CSV file to the [cloud costs folder]
-1. Ping the folks in the `#billing` slack channel to let them know the info for dedicated clusters is now available and provide a link to the file you have just uploaded
+1. As of July 2024, ping James and Harold in the `#billing` slack channel to let them know the info for dedicated clusters is now available and provide a link to the file you have just uploaded

 [direct link]: https://us-east-1.console.aws.amazon.com/costmanagement/home?region=us-east-1#/cost-explorer?reportId=d826a775-e0d6-4e85-a181-7f87a8deb162&reportName=Monthly%20costs%20by%20linked%20account&isDefault=true&chartStyle=GROUP&historicalRelativeRange=LAST_6_MONTHS&futureRelativeRange=CUSTOM&granularity=Monthly&groupBy=%5B%22LinkedAccount%22%5D&filter=%5B%5D&costAggregate=unBlendedCost&showOnlyUntagged=false&showOnlyUncategorized=false&useNormalizedUnits=false